Introduction

 Our purpose in this article is to explain the divorce and reconciliation laws in Islam, hence exposing this missionary lie once and for all.
 Since the missionary had taken the time to attack the Noble Qur’an, we will repay the missionary in a tit-for-tat exchange — complete with interest — when it comes to the Bible.

 That the Bible is confusing when it comes to the topic of divorce and remarriage is no big secret.
-In the Old Testament, a marriage can simply be dissolved” at will, whereas in the New Testament, Jesus (P) is reported to have issued an injunction against divorce in the first place !
+In the Old Testament, a marriage can simply be “dissolved” at will, whereas in the New Testament, Jesus(P) is reported to have issued an injunction against divorce in the first place!

-After the Reformation period, however, Christians generally have abandoned their divorce laws contained in the Old and New Testament, preferring instead to rely on the secular laws formulated by their common sense” and seek the arbitration of the courts.
+After the Reformation period, however, Christians generally have abandoned their divorce laws contained in the Old and New Testament, preferring instead to rely on the secular laws formulated by their “common sense” and seek the arbitration of the courts.

 Divorce according to the Qur’an and Sunnah

 In Islam, the reason why a marriage can be terminated is to avoid unnecessary pain to either party, be it the husband or the wife, if a better solution cannot be found.
-Although a divorce is allowed in Qur’an, 4:130 whenever a friendly understanding cannot be reached between a husband and his wife, there is a further suggestion indicated via the Qur’an in an attempt to reconcile the marriage before the decision for a divorce is obtained :
+Although a divorce is allowed in Qur’an, 4:130 whenever a friendly understanding cannot be reached between a husband and his wife, there is a further suggestion indicated via the Qur’an in an attempt to reconcile the marriage before the decision for a divorce is obtained:

-If ye fear a breach between them twain, appoint (two) arbiters, one from his family, and the other from hers, if they wish for peace, God will cause their reconciliation.
+“If ye fear a breach between them twain, appoint (two) arbiters, one from his family, and the other from hers, if they wish for peace, God will cause their reconciliation.
 For God hath full knowledge, and is acquainted with all things.”
 (Qur’an, 4:35 )

 This verse shows that divorce is the very final solution.
 As far as possible, a marriage institution is to be maintained, and the couple should try every possible way to try to reconcile the marriage in order to avoid a divorce.

-Divorce is two times, then retain with kindness or gracious release.”
+“Divorce is two times, then retain with kindness or gracious release.”
 (Qur’an, 2:229)

 This sums up the Islamic laws concerning divorce and reconciliation.
 Here, the Qur’an is clear that the couple is given an opportunity to reconcile twice before the third, and final divorce.
-Both the first and second divorce are effective unless and until the couple sues for a reconciliation.2
+Both the first and second divorce are effective unless and until the couple sues for a reconciliation.On this matter, see Muwatta Imam Malik (translated by Mohammed Rahimuddin), Kitab Bhavan, 2003, pp. 246-247.
+Malik gave several authentic hadith on the issue which supports this.

-On another missionary accusation, namely that :
+On another missionary accusation, namely that:

 In Islamic law, a woman has a very hard time divorcing her husband against his will, while a husband can easily divorce his wife against her will.
 She will not be asked.

-the missionary has pronounced another lie and deception, following in the footsteps of the bastard apostle from Tarsus.
+the missionary has pronounced another lie and deception, following in the footsteps of the madman apostle from Tarsus.
 It is simply a false claim to state that a wife in Islam is unable to divorce her husband if she wanted to do so.
-For a further understanding on how this missionary has lied through his teeth, see Women and Divorce From The Islamic Perspective.
-The various forms of how a woman may seek a divorce is discussed in this paper.

 Divorce according to the Old and New Testament